 If you do get into an accident, making sure everyone is buckled in will help lessen possible injuries they receive and may save their lives.
 Call the police and your insurance company right away, so you have a well-written record of the accident, and documentation of all the parties involved.

 Contact us, too at (401) 751-8855.
 When you’re in a crash that was someone else’s fault, you’re no doubt reeling from the accident and your injuries and wonder, “What now?”
-When you call us, we can provide the guidance you need.
+When you call one of our personal injury attorneys in Providence, we can provide the guidance you need.
 We work with nearly every type of vehicle accident that results in injuries, and we can help.

 - Only Make Your Holiday Trip if Weather Conditions Are Safe